deepesdl/deepesdl-doc/docs/guide/user-guide.md

 sources of data cubes can become outdated, or are simply updated, like it is the case for new EO data observations added to an existing product archive.
-In such cases, related data cubes should be updated too, hereby creating considerable maintenance effort.
+In such cases, related data cubes should be updated too, hereby creating considerable maintenance effort and risks for the integrity of the data cube.
 In addition, the generation of static data cubes is in many cases a plain duplication of data that is actually defined and described elsewhere.
 The data cube must ensure to stay in sync with original data sources and metadata.